rohitshubham/big_data_1/assignment_1_801636/reports/Report.md

 ## Part 1
 ### Design of the project

-This project was created to be write-intensive in nature and hence was designed with the use-case of low latency concurrent and distributed write operations.
+This project was designed to be write-intensive in nature and hence was architected with the use-case of low latency concurrent and distributed write operations.
+Hence, all the write operation will go through an message queue (Kafka in our case) and read operations through Restful APIs.
+Kafka was chosen as a data-ingestor component as to prevent loss of streaming data in case of temporary DB failure and prevent crashing of database in case request rate exceeds database insertion speed during peak hours.

 The Simple big data platform designed has 3 basic components, however, we have followed the traditional micro-services pattern and deployed each of them on a loosely coupled containers.

 ### 1. Mysimbdp-coredms
 #### MongoDB: